Irenexzwen/3D-genome-gitbook/chap4-data-visualization/42-higlass.md

 Here you go, if you intsall docker on your own computer then you can visit your higlass by <code>localhost:8888.com</code>.
 If you install docker on a server with IP:AA:BBB:CC:DD, then with url <code>AA:BBB:CC:DD:8888</code> you can see your own viewer on your browser.

 ##### Create your own tracks data
 You can use your own data to substitute tracks with specific format and datatype.
+Refer to [here](https://github.com/hms-dbmi/higlass/wiki#processing-and-importing-data) for more details.
 <table>
   <tr>
     <th>Tracks</th>